History & Heritage

-AdventHealth University, a Seventh-day Adventist institution, specializes in the education of professionals in healthcare.
+AdventHealth University, a Seventh-day Adventist institution, specializing in healthcare education in a faith-affirming environment.
 Service-oriented and guided by the values of Nurture, Excellence, Spirituality, and Stewardship, the University seeks to develop leaders who will practice healthcare as a ministry.

 These four words and their accompanying definitions are an identification and explanation of the values underlying the University Mission Statement.
 They play a vital role in the fulfillment of this Mission.

 AdventHealth University will be an institution that encourages the personal and professional growth of its students, faculty, and staff by nourishing their spiritual development, fostering their self-understanding, and encouraging a zeal for knowledge and service.